robacourt/twenty48/README.md

 # Twenty48

-An implimentation of the game 2048 by Rob A'Court as part of a tech assessment by V7.
+An implimentation of the game 2048 by Rob A'Court as part of a tech assessment by V7

 ## To run

-In your console, run:

   * Ensure you have Elixir installed (version 1.12 or above)
-  * Run `./start`
+  * In your console run `./start`
-  * Visit [`localhost:4000`](http://localhost:4000) from your browser
+  * Visit [`http://localhost:4000`](http://localhost:4000) from your browser

 ## Documention

-To understand how the game logic works, the best place to start is the game tests: test/twenty48/game_test.exs
+The game logic is in 3 modules:
+  * Game - which consists of a board and a status (playing, won or lost)
+  * Board - a list of rows, with functions to add pieces and to slide the tiles in any direction
+  * Row - with logic on how to slide and merge number tiles

+To tests for each of these modules document the functionality of them